Every graph is a cut locus: Introduction

 Unless explicitly stated otherwise, by a Riemannian manifold here we always mean a complete, compact and connected manifold without boundary.
 We shall work most of the time with surfaces ($2$-dimensional manifolds) $S$, and let $M$ denote manifolds of arbitrary dimension $d$.

 All graphs we consider in the following are finite, connected and may have loops and multiple edges.
 For the simplicity of our exposition, we see every graph $G$ as a $1$-dimensional simplicial complex.
-The {\it cyclic part} of $G$ is the minimal (with respect to inclusion) subgraph $G^{cp}$ of $G$, to which $G$ is contractible; i.e., the minimal subgraph of $G$ obtained by repeatedly contracting external edges, and for each vertex remaining of degree two (if any) merging its incident edges.
-A graph is called {\it cyclic} if it is equal to its cyclic part, and it is called of {\it constant order} if all its vertices have the same degree.
+The {\it cyclic part} of $G$ is the minimal (with respect to inclusion) subset $G^{cp}$ of $G$, to which $G$ is contractible; i.e., $G^{cp}$ is the minimal subset of $G$ obtained by repeatedly contracting edges incident to degree one vertices, and for each remaining vertex of degree two (if any) merging its incident edges. $G^{cp}$ thus inherits a natural structure of simplicial complex.
+A graph is called {\it cyclic} if it is equal to its cyclic part, and it is called {\it regular} if all its vertices have the same degree.
+A {\it length graph} is a weighted graph with positive weights; i.e., each edge is endowed with a positive number (also called length).

 The notion of cut locus was introduced by H. Poincar\'e \cite{p} in 1905, and gained since then an important place in global Riemannian geometry.
 The {\it cut locus $C(x)$ of the point} $x$ in the Riemannian manifold $M$ is the set of all extremities (different from $x$) of maximal (with respect to inclusion) {\it segments} (i.e., shortest geodesics) starting at $x$; for basic properties and equivalent definitions refer, for example, to \cite{ko} or \cite{sa}.